VascoSch92/symmetria/CONTRIBUTING.md

    [issue](https://github.com/VascoSch92/symmetria/issues) section.
    There are plenty of ideas we would like to implement here.
 2. Time to code.
 Once you have finished coding your implementation, open a pull-request (PR) to the ``main`` branch.
-   Note that the PR name should start with one of the following (included parentheses):
+   Note that the PR title should start with one of the following (included parentheses):

    1. [API_CHANGE]: If there is a change to the project's API.
    2. [DEPRECATED]: If the PR deprecate some functionalities.
    3. [DOC]: If the PR improves the documentation.